10 Strategies To Promote Curiosity In Learning

 Where Curiosity Comes From

-Authentic curiosity comes from the learner in an inside-out pattern.
+The stages of curiosity come from the learner in an inside-out pattern.

 This is a crucial distinction; It means it doesn’t happen by dangling flashing, singing and dancing carrots in front of students.
 Rather, curiosity stems from past experience and current knowledge, then leaps out as the neocortex seeks patterns it recognizes, then rewards itself with dopamine when it finds something it either understands or seeks to understand, branching out to new domains, applications, and opportunities for transfer.